geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-23/meeting-transcript.md

 I think the question was around, OK, if you start with int64 and some intermediate variables or ALUs can be int32, do we want to downcast it or not?
 And first, I don't think that's a very common use case because at least the two int64 kernels that we encounter Doesn't have that.
-So I think it's probably fine to start saying, OK, at your index to UOP upstage, check if they can be more than int64.
+So I think it's probably fine to start saying, OK, at your index to UOp upstage, check if they can be more than int64.
 And if so, change or its source or any relevant parts to int64.
 So at least that makes TinyGrad correct if that can be the case.
 Then internally, for least like intermediate, do we want to do a smaller Dtype or not can be a separate optimization step.